 You will see from the family tree that the history of the families is very clearly documented and verified back to the early 1800's.

 Prior to that there is a proven link to the Gwyn / Gwynne family - landed gentry who lived at Forde Abbey in Dorset, England.
 You will see that this was a well-to-do family who married into Irish nobility (the FitzGerald family - Knights of Glin).
-The Gwyn family also connects into the Fraunceis family - an old established family of landowners of Norman origin, who came to England soon after William The Conqueror's invasion.
+In addition a daughter of the family married John Griffith Esq. of Stogumber, Somerset, and they provide the connection to the Moore family - the daughter of John Griffith Esq. married Richard Percy / Pursey.
+In turn Richard Percy's daughter married Thomas Webber Moore of Devon, and they migrated to Victoria, Australia - and so we have our line of descent.

 And perhaps there is a link into one of the great English noble familes - the Percy family, hereditary Dukes of Northumberland.

 The most contentious point is the figure of "Richard Percy of Deer Park, Devon" in England.
-He is a crucial link as family lore claims that he is a son of Hugh Percy, second Duke of Northumberland.
+He is a crucial link as family lore claims that he was a son of Hugh Percy, second Duke of Northumberland.

 Note that prior to the 1900's there was little consistency in spelling surnames - the sound of the name was the key.
-Hence the same surname could be spelled variously as Percy, Pursey, Pearcey, etc.
+Hence the same surname could be spelled variously as Percy, Pursey, Purssey, Pearcey, etc.

-Despite extensive research there has been no evidence so far to prove the link Richard Percy may have with the Percy family.
+However there has been no evidence so far to prove the link Richard Percy may have with the Percy family.
 In fact the librarian at Alnwick Castle, seat of the Percy's, suggested that Richard may be an undocumented illegitimate son of the second Duke.
 Hugh Percy was well known for his enjoyment of the ladies and fathered many illegitimate children - including the scientist James Smithson who founded the Smithsonian Institute in the USA.

 So, appealing as the story of Richard Percy is, at present we can only class this as a wonderfully romantic tradition - yet to be substantiated.

 If Richard is indeed a son of Hugh Percy (whether legitimate or "natural" - ie. illegitimate), then the Moore family links into the history of the Percy family which can be traced back to the 6th century.
-I particularly enjoy the fact the the patron saint of brewing beer "Saint Arnold Of Metz" could be a direct ancestor.
+I particularly enjoy the fact that the patron saint of brewing beer "Saint Arnold Of Metz" could be a direct ancestor.
 You will also see other significant historical figures in the Percy ancestral line - such as the Holy Roman Emperor Charlemagne and King Heinrich the Fowler who has a role in the opera "Lohengrin" by Richard Wagner.
 The Percy linkage also connects the Moore family to Thomas Percy, one of the plotters with Guy Fawkes who tried to blow up Parliament and King James The First.
 We even have a linkage to various English monarchs through the Percy's - distant relatives by marriage include William The Conqueror, Richard The Lionheart, Anne Boleyn and Catherine Howard - wives of King Henry The Eighth, and Queen Elizabeth The First.
 Quite a list for the history buff.

 If anyone can shed extra light on Richard Percy, especially to prove his connection with the Percy family, this would be greatly appreciated.